amit-negi19/weather-app/README.md

 ⭐ Show Support

-If you like this project, don’t forget to ⭐ star the reposito
+If you like this project, don’t forget to ⭐ star the repository.